Rams vs. Bears prediction, odds, time: 2026 divisional round NFL picks by proven model

 Teams coming off wild-card comebacks will meet in the 2026 NFL divisional round as the Los Angeles Rams visit the Chicago Bears on Sunday.
 This matchup will complete the final four teams of the 2026 NFL playoffs.
 L.A.
 (12-5) defeated Carolina, 34-31, last Saturday via a game-winning touchdown pass with 38 seconds remaining.
 Chicago (11-6) overcame an 18-point deficit to knock off Green Bay, 31-27, on Saturday.
 The teams have split their prior two postseason meetings, with the home team winning each game.

 Kickoff is at 6:30 p.m.
 ET from Soldier Field in Chicago.
 The Bears prevailed, 24-18, in their last matchup back in 2024.
-Los Angeles is the 4.5-point favorite in the latest Bears vs. Rams odds from DraftKings Sportsbook.
-The over/under for total points is 48.5, giving this the highest total of the NFL divisional round.
+Los Angeles is the 3.5-point favorite in the latest Bears vs. Rams odds from DraftKings Sportsbook.
+The over/under for total points is 48.5, giving this the highest total of the NFL divisional round despite freezing temperatures and double-digit winds expected.
 Before making any Rams vs. Bears picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.